danshumaker/drush-uroll/README.md

 BUT why do that when a simple drush module can do it for you.

 ## Example:
-Rollback the system table so that drupal think it has not run the update for becker_general version 12
+Rollback the system table so that drupal thinks it has not run the update for myJeff_module version 12

 ```
- drush uroll --module=becker_general --version=12
+ drush uroll --module=myJeff_module --version=12
 ```
 ## Options:
  --module                                  module to change the update function version on